cronvel/async-kit/README.md

   code should support that case too

-As a rule of thumb, if we plan to mix `.timeout()` and `.retry()`, we must isolate as much as possible critical code, creating more jobs that perform small tasks is better.
+As a rule of thumb, if we plan to mix `.timeout()` and `.retry()`, we must isolate as much as possible critical code, creating more jobs that perform small task is better.

 For example, this is a **\*VERY\* bad** practice:
 ```js